ramirezfernando/turn-based-rpg/README.md

   - [Executing program](#executing-program)
 - [Acknowledgments](#acknowledgments)

 ## How to Play <a name="how-to-play"></a>
 ### Gameplay <a name="gameplay"></a>
 Players can choose between three different characters to fight against each other.
 The game ends when a player has reached 0 health.
-The game begins in the terminal where players can choose their characters or load a saved game (saved games must be inside the `saved-data` folder).
 Players can choose between:

 | Fire Knight 🔥       | Water Priestess 🌊      | Ground Monk 🪨         |
 |--------------------|-----------------------|----------------------|
 | ![Fire Knight](./assets/characters/fire_knight/fire_knight.png) | ![Water Priestess](./assets/characters/water_priestess/water_priestess.png) | ![Ground Monk](./assets/characters/ground_monk/ground_monk.png) |

-After choosing your character, you will be prompted to enter your username.
-The game will begin once both players have chosen their characters and entered their usernames.

 ### Controls <a name="controls"></a>